-3 websites to help put your ancestors' lives in context – and enrich your family history research
+Discover 3 websites that can help you explore your ancestors' lives in context – and enrich your family history research

 None of our ancestors lived in a bubble.
 Their lives were shaped and even completely changed by the world around them.